becuz/RESTmoteControl/README.md

 RESTmoteControl
 ===============
-*Let the house and his devices control and use the power of a pc!*
+*Your house and his devices use the power of the computer!*

 Currently Mac and Linux not supported.